Chess.com Open 2026 — How to Play

 What time control is used in the Chess.com Open 2026?

 All qualifier and playoff matches use a 10+0 rapid time control — 10 minutes per player with no increment.
 This is Chess.com's most popular rapid format and applies across every stage of the tournament.
+If you want to practice rapid games without increment, you can [play on CheckmateX](/play) to sharpen your speed chess instincts.

 Ready to Improve Your Chess?